SummyKumar/Image-Gallery-/README.md

 # 📸 Image Gallery

 Welcome to the **Image Gallery** project!
-This repository contains an elegant and responsive image gallery built with HTML, CSS, and JavaScript.
+This repository contains an elegant and responsive image gallery built with HTML, CSS.
 It's designed to showcase images in a visually appealing format while providing an interactive user experience.

 ## 🌟 Features